nikilpatel94/vibe_coded_apps/paper_miner/README.md

     - **Legal Document (Text):** Analyzes pasted legal text to identify potential benefits, traps, and provides a simple advisability assessment.
     - **Web Page (URL):** Fetches content from a URL and delivers a detailed summary along with key takeaways.
 - **AI-Powered Extraction:** Utilizes `gemini-2.5-flash` for intelligent content analysis.
-- **Markdown Rendering:** Analysis results are rendered as rich text, preserving formatting like bolding, lists, and italics from the AI's response.
+- **Rich Markdown Output:** Analysis results and exported reports preserve bolding, lists, and other markdown formatting for readability.
+- **One-Click PDF Export:** Download a polished PDF for any analysis, complete with author credit for the active LLM model and a quick link back to this repository.
 - **Local Data Storage:** All analysis results are stored in a lightweight, local database (`TinyDB`) for persistence.
 - **History Feature:** View and re-access previously analyzed documents through a collapsible history panel.
 - **Copy Functionality:** Easily copy extracted text from analysis sections to your clipboard.